Navigation: THE REMOTE DATABASE VERSION >

 Some users may wish to install DONATION on two or more computers (for instance, one at work and one at home) and have access to the same database from those computers.
 This could be for themselves, or for different people.
-The Web Network Version is one way to do that.
+The Remote Database Version is one way to do that, when the computers are separated over the Internet, rather than always being in one location.

 With this version, the program will still be installed on your Windows computers, but your database will be stored on our Internet server ("in the cloud").
 The program will securely access that database directly over the Internet.
 Each user of this version for a given database will have their own login (an email address) and password required to access the database.

-With this version, like the Local Network Version, there is only one copy of the database file, so there are no real dangers of users making independent changes to independent copies of it, that cannot then be merged.
-The database is accessible from any computer on which you have installed the Web Network Version.
+Like the Local Network Version, with the Remote Database Version there is only one copy of the database file, so there are no real dangers of users making independent changes to independent copies of it, that cannot then be merged.
+(The Cloud Storage Service also eliminates that danger.)
+The Remote Database Version's database is accessible from any computer on which you have installed that version of the program.

-Because this is a service (hosting your database on our server), there are some significant pricing differences from all other versions:
+Because the Remote Database Version involves a service (hosting your database on our server), there are some significant pricing differences from all other versions:

 •Annual renewals are required to keep using it after the first year.
 If you do not pay your renewal when your current annual support expires, you will lose access to your database until you pay again, after a 30-day grace period.

-•If you have multiple databases for multiple organizations, you will have to register independently (with different email addresses) and pay independently for each one, unlike existing versions where you can add additional databases for free.
+•If you have multiple databases for multiple organizations, you will have to register independently (with different email addresses) and pay independently for each one, unlike all other versions (except for the free feature-limited Lite version) where you can add additional databases for free.

 We will take care of your backups for you with this version, so you don't have to worry about them.
 Because of this, most of the Backup/Restore menu options are not present in this version.

-See Web Network Version Backups for full details.
+See Remote Database Version Backups for full details.

 Unlike all other versions of DONATION, there is no need for license keys after each payment.
 The program will communicate with the server each time you run it, to determine its licensing status.